 “But I do send it out in advance.
 They just don’t read it.”

-If this is acceptable behaviour on your team, you must Reset the Ground Rules.
+If this is regular behaviour on your team, you must reset the ground rules.
 Before your next meeting starts, go around the room and ask each participant to share how they expect others to behave in a meeting.
 Write these expectations on the wall.
 The typical rule list looks something like this: